raketenolli/coldnetwork/README.md

 2. Click *Load add-on temporarily ...*
 3. Select the `manifest.json` file from this repository

-By default the add-on hides all possibly annoying or distracting elements.
+By default the add-on does not hide any of the possibly annoying or distracting elements.
 To change these settings

 1. Open `about:addons`
 2. Click on *Preferences* for the *ColdNetwork* add-on
-3. Change settings as you wish
+3. Check for those items you want to hide
 4. Click *Save* button

 ## Permanent installation